veerendra2/veerendra2.github.io/_posts/2018-5-29-ssl-config-k8s-service-aws.md

 categories: Kubernetes aws
 ---

-Namaste, in this blog post will look into how to enable SSL for ingress service in K8s with self-signed certificate.
+Namaste, in this blog post, we will look into how to enable SSL for ingress service in K8s with self-signed certificate.

 > Note that the K8s cluster is deployed on AWS and enable "`type: LoadBalancer`" for service which application can accessible from outside of cluster.